 Webcam – May be internal (in your computer or laptop) or external, but consider that you might be asked to do a scan of the room you are in, so make sure it is mobile enough you can move it.

-Speakers – You will need audio; they can be built-in speakers in your computer/laptop or external.
+Mic– You will need audio; can be built-in mic on your computer/laptop or external.

 BMCC offers free tutoring to our online and on-campus students.
 Local students may come to campus and utilize the free tutors in the Student Success Center.
 Online students may use our free online tutoring service, Brainfuse, which is available via a link in each online Moodle course.
 Online Tutoring for Math, English and Writing is available 24hrs/day.

-Watch video below to see the tutoring services available to you on Brainfuse:
+Watch the video below to see the tutoring services available to you on Brainfuse:

 As an online learner, you have access to the same academic support services as on-campus students.
 Services and resources commonly used by online learners include:

 Michigan Virtual Library - All Michigan residents have access.